ASEAN AI governance, the regional picture in 2026

 Indonesia.
 The Personal Data Protection Law (UU PDP, effective October 2024) applies to AI.
 The National AI Strategy (Stranas KA, 2020) sets development priorities.
 Indonesia's Ministry of Communication and Informatics has issued voluntary AI ethics guidelines.
 The government has signalled that regulation will follow development, not lead it.

 Philippines.
 The Data Privacy Act 2012 and National Privacy Commission apply to AI.
 The DTI (Department of Trade and Industry) has issued AI ethics guidelines.
-The National AI Roadmap was published in 2021.
+The DTI's National AI Strategy Roadmap 2.0 (NAISR 2.0), adopted July 3, 2024, supersedes the original 2021 AI roadmap.

 Cross-border considerations